JaBarosin/K8sConfigs/README.md

-# K8sConfigs - Good Deployment
+# K8sConfigs - Good Deployment - Kubectl

 This deployment pipeline section is intended to highlight a successful deployment pipeline, after changes to the the yaml have been made, to align with the CBC Container Security Policy rules.